'Crying and moving': Nigerian schoolgirls recount forced march kidnap ordeal | Education

 'Crying and moving': Nigerian schoolgirls recount forced march kidnap ordeal

-Gunmen have freed all 279 girls kidnapped last week from a boarding school in northwest Nigeria, officials said on Tuesday, and victims told of how their abductors had beaten and threatened to shoot them during a forced march into captivity.
+Gunmen who kidnapped nearly 300 schoolgirls from a boarding school in northwest Nigeria last week beat them and threatened to shoot them during a forced march into captivity, victims said on Tuesday after they were set free.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)